-Importantly, the distinction between these levels is mainly for the sake of analysis, while in practice the same factor may appear on different levels, for instance in terms of its "proximal" and "distal" effects.
+Importantly, the distinction between these levels is mainly for the sake of analysis: in practice the same factor may appear on different levels, for instance in terms of its "proximal" and "distal" effects.
 To illustrate, brain-inspired AI may have the proximal positive effect of needing less energy which may lead to the distal effect of cheaper systems and a consequent more democratic access to it.
+More specifically, neuromorphic architectures can benefit from reduced power consumption compared to their more conventional counterparts, if they inherit relevant aspects of brain structure and dynamics.
+For example, the characteristic in-memory computing aspect of brain networks directly circumvents the notorious von-Neumann bottleneck (Indiveri and Liu 2015).
+Furthermore, spike latency codes may also provide benefits over conventional rate-based communication (Göltz et al. 2021a, b), but their scalability to large-scale applications still needs to be explored.
+And, specifically for analog neuromorphic substrates, the physical emulation of relevant dynamics as opposed to their simulation by an arithmetic logic unit can also yield benefits in terms of energy consumption and speed (Billaudelle et al. 2020).